tustin2121/James_Somerton_Transcripts/_videos/A6P04yw6kYs.md

 In the instance of someone being a total *dickwad*, an empathetic society would rather support the victim than focus on the perpetrator in question.
 Granted, our culture has this fixation on victim blaming.
 As if someone is asking to get *burgled* if they have their valuables in a jewelry box instead of a safety deposit box.
 Cut to the: “well what was she wearing?” argument.

-Of course, empathizing with victims in a pragmatic way would result in making changes to core elements of society that generate these crimes or aggressions in the first place [laughing] *and we’re allergic to that.*
+Of course, empathizing with victims in a pragmatic way would result in making changes to core elements of society that generate these crimes or aggressions in the first place <u>[laughing]</u> *and we’re allergic to that.*

 </james>
 <from></from>